HangfireIO/Hangfire.Autofac/README.md

 [Autofac](http://autofac.org) integration for [Hangfire](http://hangfire.io).
 Provides an implementation of the `JobActivator` class and registration extensions, allowing you to use Autofac container to **resolve job class instances** as well as **control the lifetime** of the all related dependencies.

-*Hangfire.Autofac* resolves service instances in a child, tagged [lifetime scope](http://docs.autofac.org/en/latest/lifetime/index.html).
+*Hangfire.Autofac* resolves service instances using a child, tagged [lifetime scope](http://docs.autofac.org/en/latest/lifetime/index.html).
 A child scope is created and disposed each time when background job processing takes place, so you have precise control of your service's lifetime, including **shared instances** and **deterministic disposal**.

 Installation
 --------------